mdodovic/OAuth2.0/README.md

 # OAuth2.0

-This repository demonstrates a simple OAuth2 setup using Flask and Authlib for both the Authorization Server and multiple Resource Servers.
-It includes examples of Client Credentials Flow, token validation using introspection, and enforcing token protection on resources.
+This project demonstrates a complete OAuth2 authorization and resource server setup using Flask and Authlib, showcasing the Client Credentials flow.
+It enables secure API interactions between multiple resource servers (Client1 and Client2) by enforcing token validation using OAuth2 tokens.
+The setup allows:

+- Centralized token management through an authorization server.
+- Secure access to protected resources with OAuth2 tokens.
+- Token introspection to validate and manage the lifecycle of access tokens.
+- Automatic token refreshing for seamless interaction between clients.

+The project is built to provide a straightforward example of integrating OAuth2 in a microservice-based architecture, where resource servers communicate securely by validating OAuth tokens through a central authorization server.

+The implementation follows the Client Credentials Grant flow, where no user interaction is required to obtain tokens—making it ideal for machine-to-machine authentication.
+This setup can be easily extended or customized to fit various application needs that require secure service communication.

 ### Project Structure